dmbarbour/wikilon/docs/AboutABC.md

 Non-primitive ABC program must be reducible to a primitive ABC program by expanding data representations with their Church encodings, inlining linker tokens, eliminating other tokens.
 Doing so would hurt performance and hinder debugging, but would not affect the observable results.

 The potential reduction to just four primitives makes ABC relatively easy to comprehend.
 There aren't any surprises, no corner cases to handle.
-And these primitives are useful functions even for high level code, easy to understand and to implement efficiently.
+And these primitives are *useful* even for high level code, easy to understand and to implement efficiently.

 ### Data Embedding